calipho-sib/nextprot-docs/news/2022/06/16/New release with Dravet syndrome variants and function predictions.md

-This release, neXtProt data release 2022-MM-DD, incorporates new variants, bringing the total number of variants in neXtProt to ?.
+This release, neXtProt data release 2022-05-19, incorporates new variants, bringing the total number of variants in neXtProt to 9720110.

 ##Changes to the data

-**New variants relevant to Dravet syndrome**
+**New variants causing Dravet syndrome**

 Dravet syndrome is a rare, lifelong form of epilepsy that begins in the first year of life.
 The disease, also known as Severe Myoclonic Epilepsy of Infancy (SMEI), can be caused by a genetic variation in the (SCN1A)[../entry/NX_P35498/medical] gene.
-A total of ?
-SCN1A variants were annotated by our team and integrated.
-Of these, ? cause Dravet syndrome whereas ? variants do not.
+A total of 598 new SCN1A variants were annotated by our team and integrated, bringing the total number of SCN1A variants causing Dravet to 347 variants.

-**New variants from patients**
+**New variants observed in patients**

 Genetic variants which have been identified in patients but for which the causal relationship is not established were annotated from the literature by our team.
 A total of ? variants in ? entries were integrated.